FutureProcessing/Docker-WSL2/README.md

 ## Docker Engine

-**Important: To start the docker service automatically follow the "Run Docker when a WSL instance launches" section**
+**Important: To start the Docker service automatically follow the "Run Docker when a WSL instance launches" section after successful installation**

 Choose and execute one of the available installation methods: